jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/client test.md

 # Client testing on Raspberry PI

-I had used 2 different types of  client test on my PI
+I used 2 different types of client test on my PI

   ## * Speed Test
   ## * Iperf